AlainParadis/HEAL610/lit-review.md

 -   {% cite jackson_employer_2017 %}: Employer understanding of Work-Integrated Learning and the challenges of engaging in work placement opportunities

 <h2 class="center-text">Theme #3: Resource Allocation</h2>

-> Summary and synthesis of literature that contributes to theme three

 {% cite kezar_redesigning_2006 %} addresses offering rewards to socialize new faculty to an alternative approach to faculty work and to attract people to the campus who want to conduct collaborative work.
 In other words, offer a carrot.